EXCCoin/exccdata/README.md

 synchronization process.
 Both high throughput and low latencies for fast random accesses are essential.

-### dcrdata only (PostgreSQL on other host)
+### exccdata only (PostgreSQL on other host)

-Without PostgreSQL, the dcrdata process can get by with:
+Without PostgreSQL, the exccdata process can get by with:

 - 1 CPU core
 - 2 GB RAM
 - HDD with 8GB free space

-### dcrdata and PostgreSQL on same host
+### exccdata and PostgreSQL on same host

-These specifications assume dcrdata and postgres are running on the same machine.
+These specifications assume exccdata and postgres are running on the same machine.

 Minimum: